-The Dean Witter Foundation makes grants to launch and expand innovative conservation and K-12 education programs in Northern California and the Pacific Northwest.
-The Foundationís conservation priorities are to support organizations that conserve, restore, and revitalize natural landscapes; improve the stewardship of water resources; and inspire young people to get outdoors and connected to the environment.
+The Dean Witter Foundation makes grants to launch and expand innovative conservation and K-12 education programs in Northern California.
+The Foundation's conservation priorities are to support organizations that conserve, restore, and revitalize natural landscapes; improve the stewardship of water resources; and inspire young people to get outdoors and connected to the environment.

 Planting Justice: Growing food, jobs and community.
 Thatís what this incredible Bay Area organization is accomplishing.
 But the story of how they are doing it will amaze you.

 Aim High: Summer is a time to be different, not a time to be more of the same.
 So says my guest Alec Lee, co-founder and executive director of Aim High, a tuition-free fun and engaging summer learning and enrichment program.

 Islandwood: Located on Bainbridge Island in Washington State is a 255-acre outdoor learning center called IslandWood.
 In this report youíll meet Dr. John Haskin, Senior Vice President for Education at IslandWood, who introduces us to the programs they offer.

 In K-12 education, the Foundationís priorities are to support promising academic programs to help all students develop their full potential; cultivate meaningful advances in the delivery of curriculum; and inspire educational leaders to improve schools.